The course is built around short videos walking you through each step.

 Since then, I’ve authored “The Parents’ Guide to Baby-led Weaning.”
-And taught hundreds of moms how to safely & nutritiously introduce solids using Baby-led Weaning.
+And taught hundreds of moms how to safely & nutritiously introduce solids using BLW.

 As of 2003, I am a registered dietitian – the only regulated nutrition profession.
-I completed a BSc from University of Alberta, an MSc from University of British Columbia, a competitive 1-year internship and submit competencies yearly for the College of Dietitians of Alberta.
-I’ve operated my private practice First Step Nutrition for 10 years.
+I completed a BSc from University of Alberta and an MSc from University of British Columbia.
+I’ve operated my private practice First Step Nutrition for 12 years.

 You want to make sure you have an expert to guide you on your BLW journey.
 That’s me!
-I am a member of Dietitians of Canada, the Calgary Attachment Parents Village, co-chair of the Calgary Breastfeeding Matters Group……and most importantly mother of three!
-Nolan is 12, Norah is 8 and Arden is 4.
+I am a member of Dietitians of Canada, the Calgary Breastfeeding Matters Group……and most importantly mother of three!

 Great, I’ve read Gil Rapley’s book too and it gives you a good background.
 But this course offers concrete steps on avoiding choking and getting in high iron foods, something I felt was overlooked in the book.
 Which is one reason why I wrote my own book “The Parents Guide to Babyled Weaning.”